tomjoht/simplifying-complexity/_docs/discoverability-through-metadata.md

 * language (*in the right language*)
 * platform (*on the right device*)

-With your content appropriately tagged with this metadata, you can push and pull it to target an audience that matches these same attributes.
+With your content appropriately tagged with this metadata, you can push and pull your content to target an audience that matches these same attributes.
 Semantic tagging is key to manipulating content into different arrangements at will to meet a specific user's needs.

 ## Chunking information